 Top 5 Presentation Fails!

-5. Giving your proposal BEFORE you present.
+5. Giving your proposal BEFORE your presentation

 One of the issues is giving the actual proposal to the client ahead of time or even to “follow along”.
 WRONG!
 For you to have control of the sales process, you need to follow the correct order of your process.
 Once you hand that to someone they will open it an begin to review your pages.
 Likely will go to the last page-if you know what I’m referring to…